Ansible-RH-Madrid/RHV-Ansible-Workshop/README.md

 ![image](images/user_portal01.png)

 Click on the "database" VM to access the virtual machine self-management page.
-You'll be able to amongst others: access the virtual console, get an overview of resource consumption, do power operations, etc.
+You'll be able to amongst others: access the virtual console, get an overview of resource consumption, effect power operations, etc.

 Example:
 ![image](images/user_portal02.png)